thecodingmachine/graphqlite/README.md

 class ProductController
 {
     #[Query]
-    public function product(string $id): Product
+    public function updateProduct(Product $product): Product
     {
-        // Some code that looks for a product and returns it.
+        // Some code that gets and updates a Product return $product;
     }
 }
 ```